Our Research interests

 Our research aims to elucidate the molecular mechanisms by which cells move.

-The ability of cells to migrate is a fundamental physiological process involved in embryonic development, tissue homeostasis, immune surveillance and wound healing.
+Cell migration is a fundamental physiological process involved in embryonic development, tissue homeostasis, immune surveillance, and wound healing.

 Video: Two populations (Red and Green) of cancer cells migrating.
 Credit : Guillaume Jacquemet

-Our research aims to unravel how cells can sense their environement.
+Our research aims to unravel how cells can sense their environment.

 Filopodia are actin-rich “antenna-like” protrusions that are responsible for constantly probing the cellular environment.